Top 12 AI Trends Transforming E-commerce and Online Retail in 2021

-The last but not the least among the applications of AI in e-commerce that we overview in this article is monitoring brand visibility and customer feedback on products and services.
+Among the applications of AI in E-commerce that we overview in this article is monitoring brand visibility and customer feedback on products and services.
 What your customers think about your brand dramatically impacts the whole strategy of your business.

 Browsing through social media is a time- and resource-consuming daily task.
 By adopting AI, you can fully automate this task and provide your marketing team with more time for creative and intellectual tasks.

 AI will help you estimate the scale of customer satisfaction by detecting and analyzing positive, neutral, and negative reviews online.
 It is fantastic if your brand receives only words of praise.
 But even if you offer top-notch products or services, competitors may attack your brand by posting and sharing fake unfavorable reviews.
 Automating the process of searching and detecting brand mentions in a fake context, you can manage and support the good reputation of your brand.

 Running a marketing campaign, you can employ AI to assess the results.
 Algorithms can monitor brand exposure during mass events and collect relevant data to help you understand whether your investments into ads have paid off or not.

 The benefits of artificial intelligence in E-commerce and online retail that your company can enjoy are diverse and depend on the niche your business occupies in the market and the goals you set to achieve.
 In this article, we have covered only a range of ways how you can implement AI to get rapid and tangible results.

 InData Labs offers expert consulting on developing custom AI solutions for E-commerce and retail.
 We are here to help you decide on a solution that will perfectly augment your business strategy, provide teams across departments with task automation options, and let in advanced technology to revamp your business in line with the latest tendencies.